By Sophie Arthur

 We live an increasingly digital and data-driven world, from our wearable devices to the wealth of information available from health records and genetics.
 But what role could Artificial Intelligence (AI) and all of this data play in healthcare?

-Research published in the journal Nature Machine Intelligence by Declan O’Regan, of the MRC Laboratory of Medical Sciences (LMS), reports on a machine learning tool that can accurately predict a patient’s risk of heart failure by tracking the motion of their heart from cardiac MRI scans without needing any human involvement.
+Research published in the journal Nature Machine Intelligence by Declan O’Regan, of the MRC London Institute of Medical Sciences (LMS), reports on a machine learning tool that can accurately predict a patient’s risk of heart failure by tracking the motion of their heart from cardiac MRI scans without needing any human involvement.

 In the study the researchers used the technology to predict the prognosis for 302 people with a heart condition called pulmonary hypertension.
 Patients with pulmonary hypertension were chosen as the choice of treatment is dependent on the individual patient’s risk classification.
 The technology correctly predicts a patient’s prognosis 75% of the time and outperforms doctors’ measurements.